Research - Laboratory/Non-Laboratory, Staff/Administrative

 Rutgers, The State University of New Jersey, is seeking an Oncology Clinical Research Coordinator II, for the Office of Human Research Services (OHRS) Department at the Rutgers Cancer Institute of New Jersey.

-The primary purpose of the Oncology Clinical Research Coordinator II (OCRC II) position is to serve as a core member of the Cancer Institute of New Jersey's (CINJs) multidisciplinary oncology clinical research team.
-Responsible for the extrapolation, collection, compilation and submission of study data, including, but not limited to, patient registration, treatment plans, adverse event documentation and reporting, clinical response, and long-term follow-up.
-Provides overall study coordination and ensures protocol compliance per Food and Drug Administration (FDA), National Institutes of Health (NIH), Code of Federal Regulations (CFR), Good Clinical Practice (CGP) guidelines, Office for Human Research Protection (OHRP), Health Insurance Portability and Accountability Act (HIPAA), institutional guidelines and standard operating procedures (SOPs) set forth by Cancer Institute of New Jersey and RBHS.
+The primary purpose of the Oncology Clinical Research Coordinator II (OCRC II) position is to serve as a core member of the Cancer Institute of New Jersey’s multidisciplinary Disease Specific Group (DSG) Clinical Research Teams.
+Responsible for assisting the clinical research team in overall study coordination, including but not limited to, preparing for study initiation and activation, acquisition of source documents, record maintenance, preparing study documents, patient registration, coordinating and data entry.
+Serves as a study liaison with study sponsors and provides assistance with overall study coordination that is in compliance per Food and Drug Administration (FDA), National Institutes of Health (NIH), Code of Federal Regulations (CFR), Good Clinical Practice (CGP) guidelines, Office for Human Research Protection (OHRP), Health Insurance Portability and Accountability Act (HIPAA), institutional guidelines and standard operating procedures (SOPs) set forth by Cancer Institute of New Jersey and RBHS.
 Understands and meets/exceeds the needs of all customers (patients, families, study sponsors, monitors, auditors, multidisciplinary team, etc.).
-Demonstrates competency in recognizing the unique needs of patients of all ages, neonate (birth–28 days), infant (29 days– less than 1 year), pediatrics (ages 1-12 years), adolescent (13–17 years), adults (ages 1864 years), and geriatrics (age 65+).

 Among the key duties of this position are the following: